GonMazzini/pyloads/README.md

-# Python package for calculating the static loads for a wind turbine usgin Blade Element Momentum theory..
+# Python package for calculating the static loads for a wind turbine usgin Blade Element Momentum theory.

 # The DTU 10 MW is used as an example for computing:
 - Normal and tangential loads